TheMangoCrew/themangocrew.github.io/README.md

-# themangocrew.github.io
+# Welcome to my Intro Card!
-UN Website
+*Made by TheMangoCrew (aka Mango)*

-hi peeps
+This is an intro card for people, based on Santoria Networks, a server run by the youtuber jjkay03!
-this is the United Nations website for the server Santoria, ruled by the epic cool fox god jjkay03
+[ERROR]